Cesa Maia, Mayor of Rio de Janeiro

 Cesar Maia

-25 July 2005: Twice nominated for World Mayor, the first citizen of Rio de Janeiro Cesar Maia certainly cuts an unusual profile in Brazilian politics having made something of a political journey from Marxism to right-wing populism over the course of his political career.
-However, Maia’s three terms as Mayor of the country’s most famous city means he cannot be lightly dismissed, not least by President Lula, whom he is likely to face in the 2006 presidential elections.
+14 January 2010: Twice nominated for World Mayor, the former first citizen of Rio de Janeiro Cesar Maia certainly cuts an unusual profile in Brazilian politics having made something of a political journey from Marxism to the populist centre-right over the course of his political career.
+However, Maia's three terms as mayor of the country's most famous city means he cannot be lightly dismissed and could potentially serve again in another elected role.

 A native of Rio born Copacabana in 1945, Maia served briefly in the military under conscription, before studying mining engineering.
 Like many other politically active members of his generation, Maia was forced to leave Brazil in exile during the 1960s on account of his membership of the Brazilian Communist Party.
 Exiled in Chile, he obtained a degree in economics, but the 1973 coup in that country saw him return to his native land.
 After becoming Professor of Macroeconomics at the Fluminense Federal University in the neighbouring city of Niterói, Maia became active in the Democratic Labour Party (PDT), founded by left populist the late Leonel Brizola.
 Maia supported Brizola’s campaign to become Governor of Rio de Janeiro state in 1983, as Brazil was emerging from the military-led regime towards full democracy, and was rewarded with the position of Treasury Secretary for the state.
 Maia then served two terms in the Brazilian Congress on behalf of the party, only to join the centrist Party of the Brazilian Democratic Movement (PMDB) in 1991.
 One year later, he beat his former party’s candidate in the race for Mayor of Rio de Janeiro on behalf of the PMDB.